 A photo of mine of Borobudur has been published on the front cover of the latest National Geographic Traveller magazine.
 Located in the island of Java, not far from Yogyakarta, Borobudur is the world’s largest Buddhist temple.
 An authentic masterpiece of architecture built over 1,000 years ago from two million stone blocks in the form of a massive symmetrical stupa wrapped around a small gentle hill.

-Talking about event photography in Barcelona, this Spanish city is more and more a remarkable destination for event photography.
-Every year, important international events are held in Barcelona like the Mobile Word Congress just to name one.
-Last week I was commissioned for an event photo shoot in Barcelona by a British event management company.
-It was the second time I was charged by them for an event photo session in Barcelona this year and I was pleased about that.
-Corporate event photography is quite challenging.
+Talking about event photography in Valencia, this Spanish city is more and more a remarkable destination for event photography.
+Every year, important local and international events are held in Valencia.
+Last week I was commissioned for an event photo shoot in Valencia by a British event management company.

 Wondering around in that melting pot of cultures that is Singapore, I ended up at Little India.
 I was looking for shooting some pictures of the famous and colorful Arab Street when, on the way there, I came across an interesting mosque trapped among some high rise buildings around.
 As the small square courtyard at the entrance offered a limited view of the mosque, I looked around for a more proper elevated view.

 Located just outside Munich and considered one of the tourist highlights of the Bavarian capital, the glorious baroque and rococo Nymphenburg Palace was one of my chosen destinations for shooting photos during a recent German trip.